 Additionally, the following proposals were made based on our understanding of the use cases and scenarios of ISAC channel modelling.

-Proposal 1: We propose not to model the path between the target and the Rx interacting with multiple sensing targets.
+Proposal 1: We propose to model the initial phases for the sensing targets

-Proposal 2: We propose to have the sensing target as part of multiple paths to the independent receivers for joint sensing.
+Proposal 2: We propose to consider a single initial phase for each polarization irrespective of the number of scattering points of the target.

+Proposal 3: To generate the initial phase, we propose to randomly sample from a Gaussian distribution for each polarization where the mean and the variance are found experimentally.

+Proposal 4: We propose to have a target specific distribution parameterized by the mean and the variance.

-Proposal 5: We propose not to model the path between the target and the Rx interacting with multiple sensing targets.We propose to explicitly model the polarization matrix of a target.
+Proposal 5: We propose to explicitly model the polarization matrix of a target.

+Proposal 6: We propose ray independent CPMsp modelling

+Proposal 7: We propose to use the Option 1 for modelling the background channel.

-Proposal 6: We propose ray independent modellingWe propose to have the sensing target as part of multiple paths to the independent receivers for joint sensing.
+Proposal 8: We propose to normalize the power levels across the paths in both the target and the background channel.

-7

-8

-9We propose Option 1 but with a modification that the virtual Rx should be placed close to the Tx
+Proposal 9: We propose Option 1 but with a modification that the virtual Rx should be placed close to the Tx

 Proposal 10: We propose to model EO as part of the background channel.